might-and-magic/mmarch/README.md

 ## Change Log
 * [2020-03-11] v1.0: initial release
 * [2020-03-18] v2.0: support palette; support `*.EXT` and batch archive extraction; deal with in-archive & extracted file extension differences and the "cannot find the path specified" problem caused by it
+* [2020-03-23] v3.0: add `compare` method that can compare two dir and generate NSIS/Batch installer

 ## License